MIRU-Committee/miru2024/content/author/oral.en.md

 - Please bring your own PC for the presentation.
 - On the day of your presentation, please inform the session chair of your attendance before the session begins.
 - The aspect ratio of the projector in the main hall is 16:9.
 - The available connection port for the projector is HDMI.
-If you only have a Type-C port, please bring an adapter.
+If you only have a USB Type-C port, please bring an adapter.
 - You can put MIRU Logo on your presentation slide.
 Click [here]({{< ref "/organization/logo" >}}) for more info.

 # Presentation Procedure